MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-user-control-and-access.md

 ms.custom: bap-template
 ---

-# Strategy for user control and access
+# User control and access strategy

 When you implement Guides, we recommend your organization considers how to take control of users and their access.
 What a user can access and do in Guides on PC and HoloLens is impacted by the business unit, [owner teams](/power-apps/developer/data-platform/use-access-teams-owner-teams-collaborate-share-information), and security roles assigned to the user.